WooCommerce Product List View Plugin: The Ultimate Guide

 - Get WooCommerce Product Table.
 Download the plugin files and copy your license key from the confirmation email.

-- In the WordPress admin, go to Plugins > Add New and upload the plugin files before activating the plugin.
+- In the WP admin, go to Plugins -> Add New and upload the plugin files before activating the plugin.

 - Go to the page where you want to add a WooCommerce product list – either by creating a new page or editing an existing one.
 (Or if you prefer, you can list products on a post or text widget.)